-Andy Warhol: From A to B and Back Again, the much-anticipated survey taking over more than half of the Whitney Museum of American Art in November, will be the first retrospective of Warhol's work in New York for 30 years.
+Andy Warhol: From A to B and Back Again, the much-anticipated survey taking over more than half of the Whitney Museum of American Art, is the first retrospective of Warhol's work in New York for 30 years.
 During this time the world has changed drastically, explains Jessica Beck, curator at the Andy Warhol Museum in Pittsburgh, who has contributed to the catalogue.
 “The dialogue around contemporary art has expanded and the perspective on Warhol’s work and life has also grown to include new sides of his practice: early advertising commissions, films, photography, television and publishing.”

 The show is bookended with significant pieces from two commonly overlooked periods in his career: the 1950s, during the time when he was working as a commercial illustrator, and the 1980s, a period of more experimental works before his untimely death in 1987.
 The Andy Warhol Museum is lending two rare early paintings from the mid-1950s.
 Later output, such as Map: Soviet Footholds, 1985, reflect the Cold War politics that were on Warhol’s mind.
 Others, like Rorschach, 1984, part of a series based on the well-known “inkblot” test conceived by Swiss psychiatrist Hermann Rorschach, show his shift toward abstraction.
 The significance of Warhol's late works is still debated today, but the Whitney hopes to reevaluate this body of work, positioning it along the continuum of his career.